Sniff Test: Behind The Scenes

 But most of that felt like a warped manifestation of our unhealthily stressed mental states than any sort of punchline.
 Then we thought – what if a character combined two scents, but instead of being scared by the resulting combination, he was, erm, intrigued?

 Thus the concept of our posh little piggy was born: an uptight gent with an excellent sense of smell and some niche personal interests.
 It was a bizarre idea – the sort of thing that we were pretty sure nobody apart from us would find funny.
-But we giggled every time we thought of it, so by 10am on Saturday, we were back in the studio designing a pervy little pig.
+But we giggled every time we thought of it, so by 10am on Saturday, we were back in the studio designing a deviant little pig.

-After a couple of hours, we had a basic skeleton rig.
+After a couple of hours, we had a basic skeleton pig rig.
 We had even less time than usual, so we weren’t precious about intersecting geometry – his arms and legs are rigged separately and clip through the main body, but we knew he didn’t move a huge amount, so for our purposes it would be fine.

 It was at this point that we threw together the roughest animatic you’ve ever seen.
 It’s always tempting to skip the animatic stage when time is limited – it can feel almost pointless to make it once, and then make it again – but animatics consistently help us get a better sense of story, and help us cut down and simplify our shots.